 How safe are you around electricity?

-Read on to 10 important electrical safety tips that could save your life.
+Read on to 10 crucial electrical safety tips that could save your life.

 1. Unplug Unused Appliances